ThiagoPiculo/studio/src/docs/user/guia_recompensas.md

 1.  **Herois Cumprem Missões:** Ao realizar as tarefas diárias que você define (como "arrumar a cama" ou "fazer a lição"), a criança ganha **Estrelas (⭐)**.
 2.  **Estrelas são Moedas Heroicas:** As estrelas são a representação visual do trabalho bem feito.
 Elas se acumulam no perfil do heroi.
-3.  **Estrelas Desbloqueiam Tesouros:** Com as estrelas que juntou, a criança pode "comprar" ou "resgatar" as recompensas que você cadastrou no Catálogo de Recompensas.
+3.  **Estrelas Desbloqueiam Tesouros:** Com as estrelas que juntou, a criança pode "comprar" ou "resgatar" as recompensas que você cadastrou no Baú de Recompensas.

 ## Para Que Servem as Recompensas?